 Reusing Your Crate In-House

 The key to successfully re-using industrial packaging is to plan ahead.
-For example, if you envision using the same crate for multiple shipments, be sure to inform your packaging designer of that intention.
+For example, if you envision using the same wooden shipping crate for multiple shipments, be sure to inform your packaging designer of that intention.

 Certain design choices, such as which fasteners are used, can help make re-use possible.
 Using screws instead of nails to attach the crate sides will increase the likelihood that the packaging will be in a good enough condition to make a second trip.
 For repeated journeys, link locks are worth the investment.
 They are installed into the sides of the crate during construction, so there is no direct stress on the wood when the crate is assembled and disassembled.